 Greenbelts, floodplains, streams, riparian areas and wetlands perform the vital function of filtering out pollutants (such as sediments, pesticides, fertilizers, and other harmful chemicals) from entering the streams and waterways, thereby safeguarding the quality of water entering our water supply lakes.
 Preserved greenbelts also provide an excellent opportunity to enhance the quality of life for residents by establishing hike and bike trails for recreation, and in some cases can increase property values for nearby homes.
-The Greenbelt Plan will serve as a planning document, providing guidelines and opportunities for communities, developers, and residents to coordinate the planning and preservation of multiuse greenbelts according to a common vision.
+The Denton County Greenbelt Plan will serve as a planning document, providing guidelines and opportunities for communities, developers, and residents to coordinate the planning and preservation of multiuse greenbelts according to a common vision.

 What is a Greenbelt? – Similar to riparian areas and floodplains; the undeveloped areas between a stream and the drier uplands that have grasses, shrubs and trees in place that can tolerate flooding.
 Preserved greenbelts in urban and agricultural areas can provide many benefits to each, including water quality and flood protection, and enhancing the quality of life for residents.

 Preserved greenbelt within the Lantana community in Denton

 This preserved greenbelt is protected from encroachment and provides valuable recreational and aesthetic benefits, in addition to water quality protection.

 Little Elm Creek, exhibiting greenbelt vegetation, located near

 the intersection of FM 1385 and FM 428 in northeast Denton

 This greenbelt, identified as a Primary Opportunity in the Plan, provides a buffer between the creek and the surrounding agricultural activities – protecting water quality and valuable wildlife habitat.